metabrainz/liblistenbrainz/README.md

 ## License

 ```
-pylistenbrainz - A simple client library for ListenBrainz
+liblistenbrainz - A simple client library for ListenBrainz
 Copyright (C) 2020 Param Singh <iliekcomputers@gmail.com>

 This program is free software: you can redistribute it and/or modify